 The following directions are taken from the White River National Forest website, with some modifications: The trail starts in the Aspen trees on a hillside full of sagebrush that overlooks the Blue River Valley.
 This trail is used to access the Gore Range Trail and Lost Lake Trail in the Eagles Nest Wilderness Area.
 To access this trailhead you must have high clearance 4x4 vehicle.

 Directions: From I-70 take Exit 205, Silverthorne/Dillon, and travel north on HWY 9.
 Travel north on HWY 9 for approximately 16.8 miles.
 Just after mile marker 118 turn left onto County Road 30 toward the town of Heeney.
 Follow County Road 30 for approximately 0.5 miles and turn right into the parking area at the old Grandview Cemetery on the right side of the road.
 Park here if you do not have high clearance 4WD.
 Across from the Grandview Cemetery Parking is the Brush Creek Road (FDR 1695) where motorized (4WD) access is allowed during the summer if you want to drive to the Brush Creek Trailhead.
-From the Cemetery parking lot up Brush Creek Road to the trailhead is 2.3 miles.
+From the Cemetery parking lot up Brush Creek Road to the trailhead is 2.4 miles.
+About 1.75 mile up this road, it will fork.
+This does not show on the USGS map or the Trails Illustrated.
+Stay left at this fork.

 Our notes: If using the USGS Squaw Creek quad, the road up to the trailhead does not show as a road - only as a "pack trail."
 The White River National Forest map does show the road.
 At the cemetery mentioned above, there is a large open field just above the river that many seem to use for at-large camping.
-There are no facilities however and virtually no privacy.
+Camping is no longer allowed there.
+There are no facilities here.
 The initial climb up FR1695 (aka FR68) is the worst part of this drive.
-On our last visit here in 2011, there were enormous, potholes which could be muddy after recent rains.
+On our previous visit here in 2011, there were enormous, potholes which could be muddy after recent rains.
 This is where the high clearance is most useful.
-If you get past these, the road then switchbacks and climbs steadily across an open meadow hillside before switchbacking again to the south.
-This section is a little rocky but otherwise okay.
+If you get past these, the road then switchbacks and climbs steadily across an open meadow hillside before switch-backing again to the south.
+This section is a little rocky and very steep but otherwise okay.
 The road then heads into a dry drainage and winds through beetle-kill forest to the trailhead, which is a small, undeveloped parking area in the midst of some aspen trees.
 The remainder of this drive is not too rough.
 There are a couple at-large campsites shortly before the trailhead.
 Earlier in the season, if no one has gone in with chainsaw, you may find the road blocked by deadfall.
-Be prepared to walk to the 2.3 miles from the cemetery parking area.
+Be prepared to walk the 2.4 miles from the cemetery parking area.
+We visited here again in 2020 and the road at the beginning was in better shape than previously encountered.
+Many more beetle-killed trees have been cut down and removed so it is more open to the trailhead now.

-From the trailhead, the trail takes out following an old, unused diversion ditch that contours back toward the Gore Range Trail, about .65 mile in.
+From the trailhead, the trail takes out following an old, unused diversion ditch that contours back toward the Gore Range Trail, about .75 mile in.
 At the intersection, turn left (south) and begin hiking the Gore Range trail.
 At this intersection, you immediately drop down and cross a flowing drainage, which is Brush Creek.
 There’s no bridge.
-Walking south on good trail, you will come to the next intersection in about one mile.
+Walking south on good trail, you will come to the next intersection in about 1.15 mile.
 Turn SW up the Lost Lake trail (FR64) and begin a fairly gentle ascent to this almost hidden lake.
 The trail gains most of its elevation to the lake in the first half mile and then begins to level out some.
 Almost the entire hike in is in beetle-kill forest.
 As the trail approaches the lake, it passes by the end of a large, open, marshy meadow to the south.
 This meadow may be useful in navigating your way back out at the end of the day.
+You may want to take coordinates.
 As the trail crosses one particularly marshy area, it almost becomes lost, but we were able to regain it and continued to the scenic Lost Lake, just a short distance away.
+From the Gore Range trail turnoff, its' 1.95 miles to Lost Lake.
+You have hiked 3.85 miles to arrive here.
+Now things get tough.
+On your return to Lost Lake from Peak N, any view of the lake is rare.
+You cannot count on having enough of a view to navigate back without wandering off course at times.
+A GPS with lake coordinates will prove very helpful in keeping you on course.

 It took us 1:45 from the trailhead to reach this lake.
 We stopped and took several photos of the mirror-reflection lake with some fireweed in the foreground.
 Since the lake was surrounded by beetle-kill forest, you couldn’t take a photo without numerous dead trees in it, but the reflection was still so inviting and Peak N rose dominantly above the forest to provide a rugged mountain backdrop to the photos.
 All of the dead trees were a forewarning of what we were about to encounter.
-If you're using a GPS, you should take coordinates here and save them.
+If you're using a GPS, you should take coordinates here and along the way.
 Later in the day, those coordinates will help you find your way back.
-It may also be useful to take coordinates where the trail met the meadow a little before the lake.
+Did we say this earlier?
+You get the point.

 The overall plan is to hike generally south and gain access to a basin immediately south of Peak N, climb to the head of that basin, intersect the south ridge of Peak N and then head north to the summit.
 Much easier said than done!
 To gain the lower end of that basin, there is a mile and a half of some of the worst bushwhacking we’ve done in all our years.
 Within 5 minutes of leaving the trail, we were embroiled in a fallen tangle of downed trees and no trail of any kind to assist as we worked our way south above the east shore of the lake.
 We always stayed on the west side of the stream shown on the USGS map that drains our intended basin and flows to the marsh-meadow mentioned before.